thaliaarchi/tty37-docs/unix.md

 - `tn300`, `terminet`, `tn`: TermiNet 300
 - `hp`: HP 2645

+When no terminal is specified, it attempts to automatically detect the terminal with `gtty`.
+A 300-baud terminal with CR mapping on (`CRMOD`) but uppercase mapping off (`LCASE`) is assumed to be a Terminet 300, and it runs a simplified version of initialization for that model.
+A 150-baud terminal with neither CR mapping nor uppercase mapping is assumed to be a Teletype Model 37 and initialized as such.

 Procedure for the Teletype Model 37:

 1. Shift in: SI